 1 point of a knife ground cloves

-When is it done?
-Use a wooden spoon and draw a line in the mashed prunes.
+Use a wooden spoon and draw a line with the plum jam.
 If you can see the line very well, the plum butter is done.

-Keep the Pflaumenmus in a cold place.
+Store the Pflaumenmus in a cool place.